hubiquitus-old/hubiquitus/docs/hFilter.md

-A filter is a JSON structure use to decide if a hMessage must be deliver or ignore.
+A filter is a JSON structure used to decide if a hMessage must be delivered or ignored.
-This structure is an hCondition which describe when a hMessage is correct or not.
+This structure is a hCondition which describe when a hMessage is correct or not.

 ## How set a filter
 There are few ways to put a filter :